BenHarrison11/logistic_growth/README.md

 summary(model2)
 ```

-In this section, we have used a linear approximation for the following equation.

-N(t) = N0e\^(rt)

-This linear approximation has been achieved by performing a log transformation, to get the equation in the form y = c + mx.

-ln(N(t)) = ln(N0e\^(rt))

-ln(N) = ln(N0) + rtln(e)

-ln(N) = ln(N0) + rt

-There are two cases to consider.
-The first is where we restrict ourselves to the region of exponential growth (K \>\> N0 and t is small).

-In this case ln(N) = ln(N0) + rt.

-Using our linear model in Case 1 above, we can see that the estimate for the intercept (ln(N0)) is equal to approximately 6.89.
-Therefore our approximation for N0 is equal to e\^6.89 which is approximately 982.
-The estimate for the gradient (r) is equal to 0.01.
-Therefore our approximation for r is 0.01.

-In the second case where t is large and the population size remains constant, we can use the following approximation to calculate K (seen in our linear model in Case 2 above)

-N(t) = K + 0\*t

-N(t) = K

-Therefore our estimate for K is 6.00e+10.

-## Plotting Data and Model
+In this section, we used the above script to fit different linear models to different parts of the semi-logged data set that we saw above.
+The first case was when K \>\> N0, and t was small.
+In this first case, we used the dplyr package to filter the data set to time-points below t = 1500, to ensure that we only captured the period of exponential growth.
+The second case was when N(t) = K, and in this instance we used the dplyr package to filter the data-set to time-points above t = 2500, to ensure that we captured the population at carrying capacity.
+Having created our two data subsets, we then produced linear models for both, by using the lm() function.
+With the linear models successfully fitted to our data subsets, we then used the summary function to access estimates for slope and intercept, as well as associated statistical information.
+These data are fully explored in the results section below.

+#### Plotting our Models.

-Using the estimated values of N0, r and k from our linear model approximation above, we can then plot (in red) the results of our model onto the original data set, to see how well our approximation fits the actual data.
+In this section we generated our own logistic curve, using the below script to generate the function 'logistic_fun'.
+This function allowed us to change the parameters N0, r and K (which we estimated from our linear models above as detailed in the results section), and see how well our model fit (in red) onto the plotted data from the original experiment.csv file.
+Here, we were essentially seeing how well our model approximation fit onto the actual data.

 ```{r}
 logistic_fun <- function(t) {